srvnt0fGOD/PS4-PS5-Offline-RemotePlay-Guide/README.md

    - **Find your ID:** Enter your PSN username into the [PSN ID Grabber](https://psn.flipscreen.games)
    - **Retrieve your official Account ID** `(19-digit Decimal)` for PSPlay and your Encoded ID `(Base64-encoded 8-byte (64-bit) Little-Endian ID)` for Chiaki-ng or Chiaki from PSN ID grabber
    - Enter 19-digit ID into the [Decimal to HEX Converter](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to get your **16-digit Hex ID**.
    - While activating local Account using Apollo or OffAct on your PS4/PS5, replace the "random" User ID with your official **16-digit Hex ID**.
    - Select **Done** and **Reboot** your console to apply the changes.
+   - You can also convert Decimal to Hex with Python, Mentioned Below at ID Conversion Guide:

 ## ⭐ Method 3: GoldHEN + Patches (Only for PS4 5.05)